14 Best Employee Experience Software Tools of 2026

 PROS

-- The platform supports over 20 languages.
+- Supports over 20 languages.

-- The customer support team is available 24/7.
+- Customer support is available 24/7.

 - Workday Peakon keeps feedback anonymous, which allows employees to give their opinion without fear of reprisal.